udude17/MCW-ECR/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     ![Azure portal screenshot, showing the Add Artifacts blade.
 The option to install the latest Azure PowerShell has been selected.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image73.png "Add artifacts blade")

-14. Select **Create** to provision the virtual machine
+14. Select **Create** to provision the virtual machine.

-    > NOTE: If you receive a Policy Error make sure that the VM Auto Shutdown Policy is enabled in your Allowed Resources.
+    >**Note**: If you receive a Policy Error make sure that the VM Auto Shutdown Policy is enabled in your Allowed Resources.

 ### Task 5: Finish configuring secure connectivity